Building a Boat Rack

 On this bed the upper portion was not level, side to side, with the inside higher, so you will notice the clamp has a lip milled off one end to match this angle keeping the bolt vertical.

-After usage it became apparent that the thin metal lip that my clamp came up against, got deformed when the bolt was tightened down.
-So it became important to make a 1/4" X 3/8" metal strip the thickness that these metal lips bend down and epoxy it up to the underneath side of both sides.
+After usage it became apparent that the thin metal lip if the bed sides that my clamp came up against, got deformed when the bolt was tightened down.
+So it became important to make a 1/4" X 3/8" metal strip the thickness that these metal lips bend down, and epoxy this strip up to the underneath side of both sides of the pocket hole.

 This pickup has a plastic bed-liner in stalled as seen in the RH photo below.

 |Stake-pocket clamp unit side view with the low side notch to the outside||Here the clamp unit is inserted in the pocket|

 Material ; The metal used here was 1 1/4" steel pipe arc welded together for the front and rear frame with 1" pipe bolted lengthwise near the top corners form rigidity.
 The bottom plates are 1/4" X 2 1/2" steel plate.
 There are 1/4" steel angled stiffening braces arc welded onto the uprights to the bottom plate.

 To make the corners more rounded, 1 1/4" weldable handrail elbows were used.
 The boat clamps were salvaged off an original boat carrier and the eyes opened up to accommodate the larger pipe.